About Mary Ann

-Eight years ago, in mid-1996, Mary Ann had to make a decision.
+Mary Ann had to make a choice.
 Her kidneys were failing as a result of glomerulonephritis, and she needed to start dialysis.
-Mary Ann considered her options—and chose continuous cycling peritoneal dialysis (CCPD).
+She looked at her options—and chose continuous cycling peritoneal dialysis (CCPD).

-“Mostly, I chose PD because I worked,” says Mary Ann.
-CCPD allowed Mary Ann to do her PD exchanges at night, and left her days free to work full-time.
-“I thought about doing hemodialysis at the dialysis center,” she says, “but the people looked so wiped out after their dialysis.
-Plus, I didn’t have the time to go in there 3 times a week.
-I’ve got work to do!”
-The dialysis needles were a factor, too.
-“I didn’t want to deal with that,” she says.
+"Mostly, I chose PD because I worked," says Mary Ann.
+CCPD allowed Mary Ann to do her treatment at night, so her days were free to work full-time.
+"I thought about doing hemodialysis (HD) at the center," she says, "but the people looked so wiped out after their treatments.
+Plus, I didn't have the time to go in there three times a week.
+I've got work to do!"
+The HD needles were a factor, too.
+"I didn't want to deal with those," she says.
 For Mary Ann, CCPD made sense.

-Although Mary Ann is retired now, she worked for 7 years while on CCPD.
-“I hooked up to my Baxter HomeChoice™ cycler for 8 hours every night,” she says, “and I did one manual exchange at work every day.”
-As a human resources specialist for the Post Office, Mary Ann got permission to use a small office for her mid-day exchange.
-“There really wasn’t much to it,” says Mary Ann.
-“I just made sure things weren’t dusty in there, and I always washed my hands and masked,” says Mary Ann.
-“Everybody at work got used to it.”
-Even after retirement, Mary Ann continues to work.
-“I just started a new career in financial services,” she says.
-“It gets me out of the house and talking to people.”
-Because she does CCPD at night, Mary Ann has the freedom to make appointments at her convenience.
+Mary Ann worked for the Post Office for 7 years on CCPD.
+"I hooked up to my Baxter HomeChoice™ cycler for 8 hours each night," she says, "and did one manual exchange at work."
+A human resources specialist, she got the okay to use a small office for her mid-day exchange.
+"There really wasn't much to it," says Mary Ann.
+"I just made sure things weren't dusty in there, and I always washed my hands and masked.
+Everyone at work got used to it."
+Even after she retired from the Post Office, Mary Ann still works.
+"I started a new career in financial services!" she says.
+"It gets me out of the house and talking to people."
+Since she does CCPD at night, Mary Ann is free to set up daytime meetings.

-Both Mary Ann and her husband were trained to do peritoneal dialysis years ago.
-“I do it all on my own now,” she says.
-“It’s really simple once you learn how.”
-Mary Ann remembers the training as thorough, and recalls how her training nurse helped her get used to the cycler and her dietitian helped her make good food choices.
+Both Mary Ann and her husband were trained to do PD.
+"I do it all on my own now," she says.
+"It's really simple once you learn how."
+Mary Ann remembers the training as thorough, and notes that her training nurse helped her get used to the cycler and her dietitian helped her make good food choices.

-“There were a few rough spots at first,” she admits, “and I had to get used to the feeling of having the fluid inside.”
-Now, however dialysis has become routine.
-“It’s like a part of you,” says Mary Ann.
-“I can tell when I need an extra exchange, and I know how to use the different solutions to take off more water.”
-Mary Ann and her husband hardly even notice the night-time hum of the cycler anymore!
+"There were a few rough spots at first," she admits, "and I had to get used to the feeling of having the fluid inside."
+Now, though, PD has become routine.
+"It's like a part of you," says Mary Ann.
+"I can tell when I need an extra exchange, and I know how to use the different solutions to take off more water."
+Mary Ann and her husband hardly even notice the night-time hum of the cycler any more.

 Mary Ann is still happy with her choice of CCPD.
-“I don’t know why anyone wouldn’t choose peritoneal dialysis,” she says.
+"I don't know why anyone wouldn't choose PD," she says.
 She thinks it is a choice that is easy to live with.
 Mary Ann feels good and finds that her diet and fluid limits are easy to manage.
-The only medications she needs are vitamins and phosphate binders.
+The only medicines she needs are vitamins and phosphate binders.
 And, best of all, she has the freedom to travel.
-“If you go on peritoneal dialysis, you can do anything,” she says.
-She’s been on cruises, and done lots of U.S. travel.
-In September of 2004, she’s planning a trip to Mexico.
+"If you go on PD, you can do anything," she says.
+She's been on cruises, and done lots of U.S. travel.
+In September of 2004, she's planning a trip to Mexico.